sharmapuneet20/EthnusMern/README.md

-# Ethnus_mern
+# EthnusMern
-codes and active gitpages for the given task
+Codes and active gitpages for the given task